Overview

 - Daytime temperatures at Camp 3 range from -20°C to -30°C in spring

-- Planning around the jet stream is essential for Everest expedition tips knowledge
+- Planning around the jet stream is essential for Everest expedition tips and knowledge

 | Skill Area | Required Level |